 back to top

-Left of Poetry: Depression America and the Formation of Modern Poetics (under contract, University of North Carolina Press)
+Left of Poetry: Depression America and the Formation of Modern Poetics (University of North Carolina Press, 2019)

 Articles & Book Chapters:

 “Late Modernisms, Latent Realisms: The Politics of Literary Interpretation.”
-Accepted and forthcoming in American Literature in Transition, 1940-1950.
+American Literature in Transition, 1940-1950.
 Ed.
 Chris Vials.
-Cambridge: Cambridge University Press.
-23-page ms.
+Cambridge University Press, 2018.

 back to top